aa18514/Python/auto_keras_magic/readme.md

 File "C:\Users\user\AppData\Local\Programs\Python\Python36\
 \lib\multiprocessing\pool.py", line 644, in get
 raise self._value <br>
 TypeError: 'float' object cannot be interpreted as an integer".
-One possible solution to the problem is to explicitly cast values in the tuple
-'self.padding' as int (C:\Users\user\AppData\Local\Programs\Python\Python36\site-packages\torch\nn\modules\conv.py at
-line 301 before calling the function F.conv2d with appropriate parameters)
+Don't be mislead into thinking that the problem is related to the multiprocessing API, it simply refers to explicitly casting values in the tuple 'self.padding' as int (C:\Users\user\AppData\Local\Programs\Python\Python36\site-packages\torch\nn\modules\conv.py at line 301 before calling the function F.conv2d with appropriate parameters)